natacha-beck/cbrain-wiki/SimpleFileExtractor.md

 <img src= "https://user-images.githubusercontent.com/115739667/223515025-f546da2a-831c-4478-abec-4ae7f2db6942.png" width="50">**Note**:

-##### * In order to avoid having to copy the entirety of the original (source) files, the tool will only run if the input data is stored locally.
-That means that you must select a version of SimpleFileExtractor that runs on a particular server, depending on the location of your inputs.
+### To avoid having to copy the entirety of the original (source) files, the tool will only run if the input data is **stored locally.**
+You need to select a version that runs on a particular server, depending on the location of your inputs.
 The mapping is as follows:

 * Use Beluga for files stored on: Local-Beluga